 Do snake plants help you sleep?

 Snake plants are easy to care for and they emit oxygen at night while drawing in carbon dioxide.
-These plants filter common household toxins from the air — benzene, trichloroethylene, and formaldehyde.
-In other words, they improve the quality of the air flowing around you so that you can sleep better.
+These plants also filter common household toxins from the air — benzene, trichloroethylene, and formaldehyde.
+In other words, they improve the quality of the air flowing in the bedroom and benefit your good night’s sleep.

 This plant is perfect for the bedroom because it needs very little light or maintenance.
 In a recent study, scientists at NASA found golden pothos removes carbon monoxide and formaldehyde from the air.
 Like the peace lily, this plant is poisonous if ingested, so it’s best kept away from children and pets.